aharshac/KandyPy/README.rst

       "message": "success"
     }

+|

 Get Pending Messages
 ~~~~~~~~~~~~~~~~~~~~

-Retrieve list of messages waiting for a device
+Retrieve list of messages waiting for a device.

 ::